Nidharshana17/plant-disease-identification/README.md

 <img src="https://github.com/user-attachments/assets/d5446e63-40d7-4430-9d44-5fb11d98cc9d" alt="Crop Pesticide Detection" width="300"/>

-Robust identification of pest, weed, and disease in:
+Robust identification of pest, weed, and disease in the following plant leaves are achieved using a deep fused neural architecture

 - **Tomato**
 - **Grapes**
 - **Corn**

-plant leaves are achieved using a deep fused neural architecture.
 The EfficientNet-B0 architecture, with its relatively fewer layers, achieved an impressive accuracy of **99.6%**.

 ---